chinempc/LazE-Menooz/README.md

 ## Introduction

-The University of Maryland Dining Dish Tracker is designed to help students keep track of their favorite meals.
+LazE Menyooz is designed to help students keep track of their favorite meals.
 By simply entering the name of a dish, users can see when it will be served in the university's dining halls throughout the week.

 ## Features